Vegan Lentil Soup

 Are you following a Mediterranean diet?
 It includes meals inspired by peoples living in Greece, Southern Italy, and Spain.
 A lot of science supports this mostly plant-based diet for longevity and health.

 You could group this in the meatless Mediterranean Lentil Soups category because it fits perfectly in that meal plan.
 I know the curry changes the profile a bit, but it offers nutrients and flavor.
-In addition to providing fiber and other nutrients, this lentils recipe provide a lot of plant-based protein!
+In addition to providing fiber and other nutrients, the lentils offer plant-based protein.

 Can Lentil Soup Be Frozen?